Bowling Green Falcons men's ice hockey: Rise to a national powerhouse (1973–1990)

 The Falcons continued their winning ways and BGSU won the CCHA Regular Season Championship the third season with York as head coach.
-After a 8-5 loss in the CCHA semi-final game to Notre Dame BG took third place in the CCHA playoffs after a 2-1 win over Michigan Tech.
-Bowling Green received an at-large bid to the 1982 NCAA Tournament but lost 5-4 in OT to Northeastern.
+After a 8–5 loss in the CCHA semi-final game to Notre Dame BG took third place in the CCHA playoffs after a 2–1 win over Michigan Tech.
+Bowling Green received an at-large bid to the 1982 NCAA tournament but lost 5–4 in OT to Northeastern.

-The 1983-84 season was one of the most historic seasons in Bowling Green Hockey history.
-BGSU finished first place in the CCHA regular season for the third straight season but fell in the CCHA Playoffs in the CCHA Semifinals, 4-3 in the second overtime to Western Michigan.
-Despite the loss, Bowling Green received an at-large bid to the 1984 NCAA Tournament.
-The Falcons won the opening round series in overtime to Boston University The Falcons then won 2-1 over Michigan State in the Frozen Four.
+The 1983–84 season was one of the most historic seasons in Bowling Green Hockey history.
+BGSU finished first place in the CCHA regular season for the third straight season but fell in the CCHA Playoffs in the CCHA Semifinals, 4–3 in the second overtime to Western Michigan.
+Despite the loss, Bowling Green received an at-large bid to the 1984 NCAA tournament.
+The Falcons won the opening round series in overtime to Boston University The Falcons then won 2–1 over Michigan State in the Frozen Four.
 The win over the Spartans set up a Championship game in the Herb Brooks Arena located in Lake Placid, New York, site of the Miracle on Ice during the 1980 Winter Olympics, against Minnesota–Duluth.
 The game was tied at 4 after regulation and went into overtime.
-Bowling Green won in the fourth overtime from a goal by Gino Cavallini 7:11 into the fourth overtime, also the at 97:11 mark of total game time, it stands today as one of the longest games in Division I hockey history and the longest NCAA D1 Men's Ice Hockey Championship Game.
+Bowling Green won in the fourth overtime from a goal by Gino Cavallini 7:11 into the fourth overtime, also at the 97:11 mark of total game time, it stands today as one of the longest games in Division I hockey history and the longest NCAA D1 Men's Ice Hockey Championship Game.

-The Falcons finished high in the CCHA standings during the following season, including first place in the regular season during the 1986-87 season and a CCHA Playoff Championship in the 1987-88 season.
-The team qualified for the NCAA Tournament four straight seasons from 1987–1990, a program high for consecutive appearances.
+The Falcons finished high in the CCHA standings during the following season, including first place in the regular season during the 1986–87 season and a CCHA Playoff Championship in the 1987–88 season.
+The team qualified for the NCAA tournament four straight seasons from 1987–1990, a program high for consecutive appearances.